meshtastic/meshtastic/docs/developers/device/radio-settings.md

 - 1 = Default channel key
 - 2 - 10 = The default channel key, except with 1 through 9 added to the last byte

 Use of cryptography can also be modified.
-To disable cryptography (maybe useful if you have HAM radio license):
+To disable cryptography (maybe useful if you have Ham radio license):

 ```bash
 meshtastic --setchan psk 0